-As usual, the small seconds hand sub-dial, which is placed at 6 hours and shares a part of its intimate space with a round date window, is counterweighted with small power reserve indicator, which is located at 12 o’clock.
-Well, I don’t really like the way they have accompanied the French abbreviations “BAS” and “HAUT” with English “DOWN” and “UP” respectively, but I can certainly live with that.
+As usual, the small seconds’ hand sub-dial, which is placed at 6 hours and shares a part of its intimate space with a round date window, is counterweighted with small power reserve indicator, which is located at 12 o’clock.
+I don’t like the way they have accompanied the French abbreviations “BAS” and “HAUT” with English “DOWN” and “UP” respectively, but I can certainly live with that.

 According to the Swiss brand’s press release, the rose gold version will be issued only as a limited edition of just 350 pieces.
 Luckily, they plan to make as many versions in titanium-gold and titanium-steel will be produced in as many examples as Ulysse Nardin will be able to sell.